wrapl/minilang/docs/language.rst

    L = 1 2 3

-For convenience (i.e. similarity to other OOP languages), method calls can also be written with the first argument before the method.
+For convenience (i.e. similarity to other OOP languages), method calls can also be written with their first argument before the method.
 Thus the code above is equivalent to the following:

 .. code-block:: mini